Statistics · Updated Apr 2026

 This, right here: pure gold!

-Some might advice not to use the "re:" in a follow-up email since spammers tend to use it a lot.
+Some might advise not to use the "re:" in a follow-up email since spammers tend to use it a lot.
 But in this case, it clearly didn't affect the deliverability of the campaign because the rest was on point.

 Not only does the company follow up, they also create consistency by referring to a previous example.
 And not only do they refer to it, they expand by giving a concrete case which also serves as advice; in other words: free tailor-made content.